ECCC-MSC/open-data/canada.ca_upcoming/msc-data/climate_ahccd/readme_ahccd-datamart_en.md

 ## File name nomenclature

-NOTE: ALL HOURS ARE IN UTC.
+NOTE : ALL HOURS ARE IN UTC.

-File names have the form:
+File names have the form :

 AHCCD_hist_TemporalResolution_ProvTerr_XXXXXXX_Variable_TimeStep.json

-Where:
+where :

-* __AHCCD__ : constant string indicating the data source, namely the adjusted and homogenized climate data for many climatological stations in Canada
+* __AHCCD__ : Constant string indicating the data source, namely the adjusted and homogenized climate data for many climatological stations in Canada
-* __hist__ : constant string indicating historical data.
+* __hist__ : Constant string indicating historical data.
 Varies per station, per variable with data availability ranging between 1840 to the year preceding current year
-* __TemporalResoltion__ : time period, taking one of the values : [annual, monthly, DJF, MAM, JJA, SON]
+* __TemporalResoltion__ : Time period, taking one of the values : [annual, monthly, DJF, MAM, JJA, SON]
 * __ProvTerr__ : 2-letter code for the province or territory
-          The code is one of the 13 following values:
+          The code is one of the 13 following values :
             * AB (Alberta)
             * BC (British Columbia)
             * MB (Manitoba)